cockroachdb/docs/v20.2/build-a-java-app-with-cockroachdb-hibernate.md

 1. Edit `src/main/resources/hibernate.cfg.xml` in a text editor.

-    1. Modify the `hibernate.connection.url` property with the port number:
+    1. Modify the `hibernate.connection.url` property with the port number from the connection string above:

         {% include copy-clipboard.html %}
         ~~~ xml